 US 41 from First Street to Boulevard of the Arts, and on Fruitville Road from US 41 to Cocoanut Avenue: Construction project: Crews are constructing a roundabout at US 41 and Fruitville Road, a 12-foot multi-use trail on the west side of US 41 and a variable-width sidewalk on the east side of US 41; replacing existing underground drainage and utility structures, and installing new LED streetlights and landscaping.
 Other improvements include raised pedestrian refuge islands and a HAWK pedestrian signalization system.
 Use caution and watch for changes in the traffic pattern.
 Wright Construction, Inc. is the contractor.
 Expected completion is fall 2020.

-- No left turns from southbound US 41 to eastbound Fruitville Road (in effect through fall 2020)
+- No left turns from southbound US 41 to eastbound Fruitville Road (in effect through fall 2020).

 - Southbound motorists, if desiring to go east from US 41, will need to turn left at 10th Street, follow 10th Street to Lemon Avenue, turn right at Lemon Avenue and then follow Lemon Avenue to Fruitville Road.
 Detour signage is in place.
-All other movements at the US 41 – Fruitville Road intersection are allowed.

 US 41 from River Road to Woodmere Park Boulevard: Construction project: Crews are constructing sidewalk and bus shelter pads; installing guardrail and lighting and improving drainage.
 Motorists should expect daytime lane closures from 9 a.m. to 4 p.m. and nighttime lane closures from 7 p.m. to 6 a.m. while crews are working.
 Florida Safety Contractors, Inc. is the contractor.
 Expected completion is summer 2020.